jump-dev/MathOptInterface.jl/docs/src/submodules/Bridges/overview.md

 with inner model MOIU.Model{Float64}
 ```

-That's all you have to do!
-Use `optimizer` as normal, and bridging will happen
+Now, use `optimizer` as normal, and bridging will happen lazily behind the
-lazily behind the scenes.
-By lazily, we mean that bridging will only happen if
+scenes.
+By lazily, we mean that bridging will happen if and only if the
-the constraint is not supported by the `inner_optimizer`.
+constraint is not supported by the `inner_optimizer`.

 !!! info
     Most bridges are added by default in [`Bridges.full_bridge_optimizer`](@ref).